fortracc/pyfortracc/README.md

-# pyForTraCC - Python Library for Tracking and Forecasting Clusters
+# pyForTraCC - Python Library for Tracking and Forecasting Configurable Clusters

 > **Note**: `pyForTraCC` library is currently in a **release candidate** phase, meaning it is nearly finalized but may receive minor updates before the official stable release.